apache/mynewt-site/docs/os/tutorials/olimex.md

 * Locate the boot jumpers on the lower right corner of the board.  **B1_1/B1_0** and **B0_1/B0_0** are PTH jumpers to control the boot mode when a bootloader is present.
 These two jumpers must be moved together.
 The board searches for the bootloader in three places: User Flash Memory, System Memory or the Embedded SRAM.
 For this Blinky project, we configure the board to boot from flash by jumpering **B0_0** and **B1_0**.
 **Note:** The markings on the board may not always be accurate, and you should always refer to the manual for the correct positioning.

 * Locate the **Power Input Select** jumpers on the lower left corner of the board.
-Set the Power Select jumpers to position 3 and 4 to use the JTAG/SWD for the power source.
+Set the Power Select jumpers to position 5 and 6 to use the USB-OTG2 port for the power source.
 If you would like to use a different power source, refer to the [OLIMEX STM32-E407 user manual](https://www.olimex.com/Products/ARM/ST/STM32-E407/resources/STM32-E407.pdf) for pin specifications.

+* Connect the USB Micro-A cable to the USB-OTG2 port on the board.

 * Connect the JTAG connector to the JTAG/SWD interface on the board.